 However, these are not the only languages that you can use to code a website.
 Other common languages for frontend and backend web development include PHP, Python, Ruby, C#, and others.

 As you upgrade your knowledge, you might want to start learning some of these other languages.
-But at the beginning, I recommend just using HTML, CSS, and JavaScript because they're the most common ways to code a website.
+But in the beginning, I recommend just using HTML, CSS, and JavaScript because they're the most common ways to code a website.

-Hubspot’s Website blog has a number of useful resources that can help you level up your coding game.
+HubSpot’s Website blog has a number of useful resources that can help you level up your coding game.

 Setting up a project folder for a simple website isn't so complicated.
 We start by creating a folder on our computer and opening it with our code editor.